snu-sf/promising-arm/README.md

 # Promising-ARM/RISC-V

-This is the supplementary material for POPL 2019 submission #23: "Promising-ARM/RISC-V: a simpler and faster operational memory model for ARMv8 and RISC-V"
+This is the supplementary material for POPL 2019 submission #23: "Promising-ARM/RISC-V: a simpler and faster operational memory model for ARMv8 and RISC-V".

 ## Build